-- > any changes in the identity of the members or the designated members; - > the registered office address; and - > the registration of any mortgages or charges created by the LLP.
+- > any changes in relation to the members or the designated members or the PSCs; - the registered office address; and - the registration of any mortgages or charges created by the LLP.

-The LLP must also file annually a confirmation statement confirming the details of its corporate information at Companies House.
+The LLP must also file annually at Companies House a confirmation statement confirming the up to date details of its corporate information.